ncbo/resource_access_tools/README.md

 - Population code: [ncbo/resource_index](https://github.com/ncbo/resource_index)
 - RAT code: [ncbo/resource_access_tools](https://github.com/ncbo/resource_access_tools) (this repo)

 When the code base was separated, we attempted to remove anything that didn't directly pertain to RATs from this repository.
-There are still some questions around where the source data for the RAT process lives, e.g., PubMed has options for downloading from a Web API or using XML files but the Web API is likely prohibitively slow.
+There are still some questions around where the source data for the RAT process lives, e.g., the SOAP services for data retrieval from NCBI and PharmGKB are retired.

+The PubMed RAT was reimplemented in October, 2016 and is now located in a separate repository ([pubmed_xml2rdbms](https://github.com/ncbo/pubmed_xml2rdbms)).

 ## Config